PlayStation Knowledge Center

 - Any user on a PS3 or PSP system may begin playback of a rental video once it has been downloaded to that system (unless some other restriction, such as parental controls, prevents you from playing back the content).

-- There may be issues accessing the Canadian Video Download Service outside of Canada.
+- There may be issues accessing the Video Download Service outside of your region.

 NOTE: 24 hours after the start of playback, a title covered by a rental license will no longer be viewable even if the content remains on the PS3 hard disk drive, Memory Stick™ media, or PSP®go system storage.
 This is true even if the 30 day download deadline has not expired.